- £593 per week

 Ensuite: Shower, basin, heated towel rail, WC.

 Bedroom 2: King-sized bed (5’ - zip and link, can be made into twin beds on request), bedside units, built-in wardrobe.

 Bedroom 3: Single bed (3'), small chest of drawers

 Enclosed patio area with table and seating, with steps leading up to sun terrace with sun loungers.
 Private parking for 1 car on driveway, with a second car parking across the drive on the road.

 Heating: Electricity included in the rent.
-Electric night storage heaters.
+Electric heaters.
 Woodburner in lounge.

 Bedding and Linen: Bed linen and towels provided, please bring your own beach towels.